 Loyalty can be eroded by mismanagement.
-It is also being eroded it seems by wider changes.
-This includes the way people today find jobs, change jobs, and work.
+It is also being eroded it seems by the way people today find jobs, change jobs, and work.
 From CEO down, employees are shifting jobs at a faster rate than ever.

 Declining Employee Loyalty: A Casualty of the New Workplace tries to address this topic.
 It is published by a credible source, an MBA business school at the University of NSW.
 It has flashes of promise in its content.
 But I wanting more, expecting interesting questions really cracked into, and indeed some suggested solutions.